btjanaka/cpsm/README.md

 ## Uninstallation

 Should you ever decide to uninstall cpsm :scream:, simply run:

 ```
 pip uninstall cpsm
 ```

 ## TODO

-CPSM is under development.
-Here are some remaining tasks:
+CPSM is under (heavy) development.
+Here are some remaining tasks, in order of

-- Create the init mode
+priority:

-- Create the save mode
+1. Create the save mode
+1. Add a demo video/gif
-- Add a CONTRIBUTING.md
+1. Add a CONTRIBUTING.md
+1. Add checks for the current directories in init mode (may be undesirable)
+1. Enable compatibility with earlier Python (down to 3.4-3.5?), mainly by eliminating f-strings
+1. Allow naming templates after something other than filetypes, to allow multiple templates for a given filetype

+## Credits

+- [Kevin Wang](https://github.com/vitamintk), for encouraging me to push this to a full project
+- [Tianjiao Huang](), for being a pre-pre-pre-beta tester and suggesting the use of Jinja